The Hunt Year was...

 Location: Map Coordinates 9 S

-A Hunt emcee appeared on a huge video screen on the northeast side of the stadium.
+Description: A Hunt emcee appeared on a huge video screen on the northeast side of the stadium.
 He was broadcasting live from an undisclosed location.
 Infuriatingly, he kept telling Hunters that to get the solution all they had to do was come see him, but he never said WHERE he was.
 As he talked about how much sports meant to him, he repeated a key passage: "I love baseball, but what really hits the spot is tennis.
 Tennis is definitely where I’m at!"
 The emcee also talked about how coordinated you had to be, and how tennis was a sport that could be "reduced to numbers."
-These were hints that Hunters needed to realize that tennis was the key to his location.

 Related puzzle photos and materials...